MoleMan1024/audiowagon/docs/index.markdown

 This app will **play audio files** from an attached **USB flash drive** in cars equipped with **Android™ Automotive OS** (for example Polestar 2™, Volvo XC40 Recharge™, &hellip;)[^1].

+## ⚠ 2022-04-06 ⚠ Important message

+It looks like **Polestar and Volvo have blocked access to USB mass storage devices in their car software 2.0** (unclear if this is a bug or they did it deliberately, I suspect the latter).
+You will *not* be able to use the app in cars using this software version.

+I can't fix this, please complain to Polestar or Volvo if you have this issue and disagree with the fact that a feature like playing music from USB (that was advertised in the original press release) is no longer possible.

 ![AudioWagon in car](/img/audiowagon.jpg)

 ## Features